fishonamos/fishonamos/README.md

-### Hi there 👋

-I am a backend developer with a specialization in designing backend software architecture.
-I am proficient in Javascript, Python and PHP.
+A backend developer with a specialization in designing backend software architecture.
+I am proficient in Javascript, Python, PHP and the MERN stack.

-Over the last few years, I have published several technical articles on different subjects ranging from security, programming, AI and databases.
+Over the last 3 years, I have published several technical articles on different subjects ranging from security, programming, AI and databases.

 I am currently building Landver, a land information verification software, while working as the Technical Editor for FixRunner.

-If you want to position your business for success using technology, you are free to reach out to me [HERE](mailto://amosfishon@outlook.com).
+If you want to position your business for success using technology, you are free to reach out to me.

 Best,
 Fishon Amos

 <br/>